 Don’t Suffer Mesothelioma Alone

 If you or a family member has been diagnosed with mesothelioma, you shouldn’t have to endure it alone.
-O'Hara Law Firm. is dedicated to providing mesothelioma sufferers and their families with the kind of representation they need to receive fair compensation for future treatment, medical costs, lost wages and suffering.
+We are dedicated to providing mesothelioma sufferers and their families with the kind of representation they need to receive fair compensation for future treatment, medical costs, lost wages and suffering.

 Mesothelioma is a rare but aggressive form of cancer that occurs in the lining of the lungs, abdomen and heart.
 A mesothelioma diagnosis is generally classified as one of the following three types: